thomasesmith/vw-car-net-api/README.md

 >If any of your requests suddenly begin responding with a 500 error ("Something went wrong"), or a 403 response with "Vehicle session expired" message, simply re-perform the account/PIN authorization request, **using the same token you were first issued**.
 This will "refresh" the token, and issue it a new expiry time of 15 minutes in the future.
 You can then continue to use it for requests.
 In this instance, **you don't have to repeat the first email/password log in request and get a new token.**

+>I notice also that including the `Cookie` header with the value `SERVERID=mps-server-001` seems to be necessary for reliable use.

 ***

 ## View Your Vehicle's "Status"